zxy920319/Nuxt3-starter__Decap-cms/README.md

 * id (String):  the autoplay in view feature needs an element id to work.
 The video is is built using `:id` + `props.url.slice(-10)` (ensures unique id's per page)

-### /misc (folder)
+### vue__components/misc/ (folder)

-In here you will find the dynamicFields.vue component that corresponds with the dynamicFields anchors provided in boilerplate__extras/decap__config/
+In here you will find the dynamicFields.vue component that corresponds with the 'dynamicFields.vue'.
+You will need this component to render the fields 'dynamic-fields' collection in dynamicFields.vue